ziggy6792/ziggy6792.github.io/content/blogs/web-dev-bootcamp.md

   to get a free/cheap Udemy subscription.
 - Reddit and Stack Overflow are probably the best places to get answers to your questions.
 Reddit for general questions questions (e.g: [this](https://www.reddit.com/r/aws/comments/qcpyiz/cheapest_way_to_integrate_aws_cognito_with/))
   Stack Overflow for specific questions (e.g [this](https://stackoverflow.com/questions/69365021/typegoose-mongoose-map-custom-type-to-db))
-- I do not rate classes.
-If you need a class to pleasure you to keep learning.
-Maybe you are not motivated enough to keep doing this.
+- Classes can be helpful, if that’s your preference, but are definitely not essential and I would probably avoid them.
+A lot are overpriced, especially when considering the abundance of awesome and free recourses out there (which paid classes will mostly just regurgitate).
-  Focus on what you enjoy!
+  Either way, mastering web development primarily requires a lot of self learning.

 #### What should I learn?

 - Learn a frontend framework.
 I recommend React.
 - If you learn React.
 Learn functional components form the start.
-Do not waste your time learning the old style class based components
+Do not waste your time learning the old style class based components.
 - You may want to learn a server side React (i.e: [NextJS](https://nextjs.org/)) but I would say that is very complicated place to start.
-  I would suggest starting with single page applications (i.e: [Vite](https://vitejs.dev/guide/)) and be aware that server side React exists so that you can reach for it in future if you need it
+  I would suggest starting with single page applications (i.e: [Vite](https://vitejs.dev/guide/)) and be aware that server side React exists so that you can reach for it in future if you need it.

 #### Recourses

 - [Udemy - The Web Developer Bootcamp 2024](https://www.udemy.com/course/the-web-developer-bootcamp/) -
   While I haven't personally taken this course, I was thoroughly impressed by my friend's journey.
 Having transitioned from a school teacher to a web developer, they demonstrated remarkable proficiency within just 1.5 years of embarking on their web development venture.
-  This was their first course they highly recommend it.
+  This was their first course and they highly recommend it.
 - For help - [r/aws](https://www.reddit.com/r/aws/), [r/javascript](https://www.reddit.com/r/javascript/), [r/nextjs](https://www.reddit.com/r/nextjs/), [r/node](https://www.reddit.com/r/node/)

 ### Step 3 - Learn TypeScript